mechanisms/mech-lang/docs/str_to-ideas.md

 - The emitter doesn't need to worry about bounds checking.
 The primitive instance in `value` will manage that for us by returning `value.empty`.
 - We are able to emit on any primitive data type: `byte`, `char`, `string`, `i64`, etc. As such, we only need to define this **one** emitter.
 - For any given primitive data type, we know it's empty value using `value.empty`.
-As such, we know we've finished emitting when `value[position] == value.empty;`.
+As such, we know we've finished emitting when `value[position] == value.empty;`. `value.empty`, in any given mechanism, could be defined as anything including the `NULL` mechanism.

 We can use that emitter in conjunction with a loop to stream through the bytes.

+the l64 trait for str_to converts a string into a long 64 value.
+Note that `loop` and `case` are also mechaisms.

 ```c
 str_to: [